spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

-2. To facilitate communication between Palette and the OpenStack controllers installed in the private data center, a Private Cloud Gateway (PCG) needs to be set up within the environment.
+2. To facilitate communication between Palette and the OpenStack controllers installed in the private data center, a Private Cloud Gateway (PCG) must be set up within the environment.

 3. Private Cloud Gateway (PCG) is Palette's self-hosted component to support isolated private cloud or data center environments.
 Once installed, the PCG registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and the private cloud environment.
 The PCG enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Palette's SaaS portal.